juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 layperson may not know how to prompt GPT effectively, assess the quality of its output, or refine the prompt to obtain the desired results.

-## Valuable Lessons from Past AI Deployments
+## Valuable Lessons from AI Blunders

 One reason to exercise caution when working with generative AI is that controlling this technology remains an active research area and is not yet